kyleabeauchamp/FitEnsemble/docs/source/index.rst

-.. fit_ensemble documentation master file, created by sphinx-quickstart on Sat Mar 30 20:35:16 2013.
+..
+FitEnsemble documentation master file, created by sphinx-quickstart on Sat Mar 30 20:35:16 2013.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-fit_ensemble
+FitEnsemble
 ============

 :Release: |version|